 When using CF over IP, you should make sure that each node in the cluster has an IP interface on each subnetwork used as an interconnect.
-You should also make sure that all the interfaces for a particular subnetwork use the same IP broadcast address and the same netmask on all cluster nodes.
-This is particularly important since CF depends on an IP broadcast on each subnet to do its initial cluster join processing.

-- IPv4 address is used for CF over IP. - Use CF over IP only under either of the following conditions: - Used in the K5 environment - A device that supports only IP exists in the communication route of interconnects.
+- IPv4 address is used for CF over IP. - Use CF over IP only if one of the following applies: - For K5 environment - For RHOSP environment - When configuring an interconnect between cluster nodes with different network segments - When a device that only supports IP exists in the route tracking of interconnect